 Fungal infection: Mild cases of histoplasmosis may not require any treatment.
 Itraconazole or ketoconazole for cats who require treatment.
 Your cat will need to remain on medication for between 4-6 months and occasionally as long as 12 months.

-Mites: Lime sulfur dips or shampoos for four to six weeks or oral ivermectin for several weeks.
+Mites: Lime sulfur dips or shampoos for four to six weeks or ivermectin for several weeks.
 Wash all bedding and blankets in very hot water and hang in the sun to dry.